 - Shop till you drop in large malls like Unicentro and Mall Laureles

-We have covered where to stay in Medellin by discussing the best neighborhoods in the next section, but if you just want to know our top picks, check out our three most recommended places to stay in Medellin below!
+We have covered where to stay while backpacking Medellin by discussing the best neighborhoods in the next section, but if you just want to know our top picks, check out our three most recommended places to stay in Medellin below!

 Best Hostel in Medellin: Hostel Rango Boutique